DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 Based on the previous example, create a functional.

-To program a functional, first, we solve the problem for an element.
-Next, we generate a function that allows us to wrap the solution in a function (as we did in
+To program a functional, we follow three steps.
+First, we solve the problem for a single element.
+Next, we wrap that solution into a function (as seen in
 <a href="#sec-writefun" class="quarto-xref">Section 5</a>).
 Finally, we
-*apply the function to all the elements we are interested in.* That is, we divide large problems into smaller problems and solve each task with one or more functions.
+apply this function to all the elements of interest.
+That is, we break down a large problem into smaller tasks and solve each one using one or more functions.

 ![Graphical representation of the operation of `map()` where the focus is on the operation performed.
 Illustration by Allison Horst taken from